webiny/docs.webiny.com/docs/deep-dive/scaffolding/your-first-scaffold-plugin.md

 # Example
 Let's create our first scaffolding plugin.
 First of all I'll navigate to my project's root and created a new folder: `./scaffoldFolder`.
 Here I'll quickly initialise a new package using `npm init -y`.

-I've taken the liberty of writing a short plugin in `./scaffoldFolder/index.js` that creates a customly named Folder in my project's root:
+I've taken the liberty of writing a short plugin in `./scaffoldFolder/index.js`.
+The plugin will create a folder with whatever name you want to create.

 ```js
 const fs = require("fs");